CBN Governor Sanusi Lamido

 Nigeria’s troubled banking system and need for CBN reforms

 Nigerian banking is being pulled from the crisis and profligacy of the past 5 years inflicted by bank executives and some failings on the part of the regulators.
 Hence, more pragmatic steps seem to be taking shape, led newly-appointed Central Bank of Nigeria Governor Sanusi Lamido, to arrest the ugly situation.
 Regardless, charges of regional (northern) favoritism, accusations of unfair and hasty leap have been placed at his doors by some southern Nigerian bankers and beneficiaries of the previous order of things.
-USAfrica’s researcher since 1994 and Principal Policy analyst for Afripol EMEKA CHIAKWELU explores this issues and its implications:
+USAfrica’s researcher since 1994 and Principal Policy analyst for Afripol EMEKA CHIAKWELU explores this issues and its implications.

-A little background to the latest events will show that the CBN announced in August 2009 the dismissal of managing directors of five banks in Nigeria – Intercontinental Bank PLC, Fin Bank, Union Bank, Oceanic Bank and Afribank.
+USAfrica, September 30, 2009: A little background to the latest events will show that the CBN announced in August 2009 the dismissal of managing directors of five banks in Nigeria – Intercontinental Bank PLC, Fin Bank, Union Bank, Oceanic Bank and Afribank.
 And on top of that many influential individuals and companies were fingered on not living up to agreements of the debts they own to those banks.

 The reason given by Lamido’s CBN for letting them go is principally due to: